ONLY $150.00 AWAY FROM FREE SHIPPING!

 It’s an even more important concern when you consider that leucine has a threshold it has to reach before triggering muscle protein synthesis.
 Although studies in this area are pretty inconclusive, it’s believed that this threshold is 3 grams.

+For example, eating 30 grams of either protein will likely mean that there’s no difference between the two in muscle protein synthesis.
 What this means is that you need to take slightly more soy protein to match the leucine content of whey.

-And this very tentative “conclusion” only deals with one aspect of growing bigger and stronger (albeit an important one)—muscle protein synthesis.
+And this tentative “conclusion” only deals with one aspect of growing bigger and stronger (albeit an important one)—muscle protein synthesis.
 Whether you believe this is a big deal or not is going to largely come down to the individual, and it’s also part of the reason why soy has seen so much debate around it.

 Soy Protein and Phytoestrogens